Frequently Asked Questions

 • Support for using alternate operating systems including full hardware security functionality

-• At least 5 years of updates from launch for phones (Pixels now have 7) and 7 years for tablets
+• At least 5 years of updates from launch for device support code with phones (Pixels now have 7) and 7 years with tablets

-• Vendor code updated to new monthly, quarterly and yearly releases of AOSP within several months to provide new security improvements (Pixels receive these in the month they're released)
+• Device support code updated to new monthly, quarterly and yearly releases of AOSP within several months to provide new security improvements (Pixels receive these in the month they're released)

 • Hardware accelerated virtualization usable by GrapheneOS (ideally pKVM to match Pixels but another usable implementation may be acceptable)